railwayapp/docs/src/docs/maturity/compliance.md

 Railway is committed to protecting the privacy of our users.
 We understand that when working with user code and data, it is important to have a clear understanding of how we handle your data.
 Railway, on behalf of our users, may remove offending workloads but at no point will a Railway team member modify your application without your expressed permission through an approved communication channel.

 [Click here to see our Privacy Policy.](https://railway.app/legal/privacy)

+## VAT / Address

+For customers who require VAT tax collection, you can add your company VAT Tax ID and company address via the Pro plan billing portal for your respective workspace.